NecroHome/mod-travelers-recall/README.md

 Players unlock teleport locations by discovering cities and important places throughout the world.
 Once a location has been unlocked, it becomes available through the Traveler's Recall client addon.

-The module handles the teleport logic, unlock progression, cooldowns, faction restrictions, and player-state validation.
+The module handles teleport logic, unlock progression, cooldowns, faction restrictions, and player-state validation.

 ---